 Quantuck Creek runs from the Quogue Wildlife Refuge into Quantuck Bay.
 This page is to help me and my siblings from debating where the creek ends and the bay begins endlessly.

-Quantuck Bay is bounded Quogue, Westampton Beach, Quiogue and the Westhampton Beach Barrier Island** as land masses.
+Quantuck Bay is bounded Quogue, Westampton Beach, Quiogue and Westhampton Island, also known as Quantuck Island or Dune Road. as land masses.
 It is fed by Quantuck Creek, Aspatuck Creek and flows out thru Quantuck canal to Moneyboque Bay and also out thru the Quogue canal.

 Quantuck Canal From the Bay to Moneyboque.

-Aspatuck Creek, list as Aspatuck Rivier in the USGS GNIS!
+Aspatuck Creek, list as Aspatuck River in the USGS GNIS!
 However, Google Earth refers to it as a creek.
 The image below is from Google Earth, click to view larger.

 To the left is a topographic map from 1904 - altho the survey was done in 1898.
 Hmm...
 So were the houses there in 1898?
 The image is from UNH Dimond Library.